 The Department of Soil Science in the School of Natural Resource Sciences offers graduate study leading to the Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees that provide training in agricultural and/or environmental career tracks.
 The instructional research programs emphasize an understanding of soil-plant-atmosphere interactions and their application to soil and water resource management.
 Students may pursue degrees with emphasis in soil chemistry, soil fertility, soil ecology, soil physics, soil reclamation, soil genesis and morphology, soil management and conservation, environmental modeling, water quality, and soil salinity and sodicity.
 M.S. and Ph.D. programs in Natural Resources Management and Environmental and Conservation Science with emphasis in soil science are also available.

 A close working relationship exists between the department and various state and federal agencies and the private sector.
 Strong supporting course work is available from other departments and programs at North Dakota State University (NDSU).
 Programs of study are designed to meet student interests and needs.

 North Dakota's diversity of soils and agricultural practices provides an exceptional ﬁeld setting in which to study soil science.
 The department is well equipped for ﬁeld and laboratory investigations.

 Research assistantships are available.
 Applicants are considered on the basis of scholarship, potential to undertake advanced study and research, and financial need.
 To be considered for an assistantship, applicants must submit a completed application.
 A complete application will include three recommendations, transcripts and a scholarly writing example.
-A TOEFL score for international applicants must also be received by the Graduate School.
+A TOEFL score for international applicants must also be received by the Graduate College.